enteragoodusername/imageFormatterForCAI/README.md

 ```

 Afterwards you can just place formatter.py in the same directory where your images directory is and run the script from there.
 It will then prompt you for input.

+NOTE: The program assumes that the aspect ratio is 1:1 or at least close enough that it wont matter visually.
+Otherwise it will still function, but it will stretch the image immensely